-Every three years, our PSC approves Georgia Power’s new energy plan—the next one starts in early 2019.
+Every three years, our PSC approves Georgia Power’s new energy plan—the next one is currently underway.
 Georgia Power has been the loudest voice in this important process—until now.

 By investing in clean energy and energy efficiency programs instead of sinking our money into expensive, wasteful projects, the PSC can save us hundreds of dollars on our electric bills.